-Summary: The Rogue TB-2 is a good choice for you if you want a standard commercial high-quality trap bar deadlift within a home-use price point.
+Summary: The Rogue TB-2 is a good choice for you if you want a standard commercial high-quality and best trap bar deadlift within a home-use price point.
 It costs under $400 and features a sturdy build, ergonomic design, and dual knurled handles that are appropriately spaced so as to accommodate both smaller and larger users comfortably.

 2. Rogue TB-1 Trap Bar 2.0